IkarosKappler/plotboilerplate/docs_jekyll/index.md

 	scaleX                	: 1.0,
 	scaleY                	: 1.0,

+	// If set to true the background grid will be drawn rastered. rasterGrid              : true,

 	// float
 	//    The exponential limit for wrapping down the grid.
 	//    (2.0 means: halve the grid each 2.0*n zoom step). rasterAdjustFactor    	: 2.0,

+	// Draw a crosshair at (0,0).
+	drawOrigin              : false,

 	// boolean
 	//   When set to true then the origin of the XY plane will